jkang331/iQuiz/README.md

 ## Part 2
 #### The Quizzes
-* when the user selects a quiz, take them to the first"question" scene
+* when the user selects a quiz, take them to the first"question" scene [DONE]
-* when the user selects an answer in the "question" scene,take them to the "answer" scene
+* when the user selects an answer in the "question" scene,take them to the "answer" scene [DONE]
 * when the user pushes "next" from the "answer" scene...
+[DONE]
-  * ... if there are more questions, take them to the next"question" scene
+  * ... if there are more questions, take them to the next"question" scene [DONE]
-  * ... if there are no questions left, take them to the "finished"scene
+  * ... if there are no questions left, take them to the "finished"scene [DONE]
-* when the users pushes the "back" button, they go back to the main list of topics
+* when the users pushes the "back" button, they go back to the main list of topics [DONE]

 #### "Question" Scene
 * UI elements required